 General Journal

 Date Account/Explanation PR Debit Credit

 Jan 1 Office Supplies Inventory 3,000

-CashTo record the purchase of office supplies - to be used over time.
-3,000
+Cash 3,000

-On a monthly, or annual, basis someone counts and determines the value of the office supplies on hand and an adjusting entry is prepared to record the using up (expensing, or consuming) the office supplies.
+On a monthly, or annual, basis someone counts and determines the value of the office supplies on hand an adjusting entry is prepared to record the using up (expensing, or consuming) the office supplies.
 Let's assume that at the end of January, it was determined that \$2,100 of office supplies remains on hand.
 Therefore, the company used, or has to expense \$900 (\$3,000 - 2,100) of office supplies.